brandoncorrea/brandoncorrea.dev/index.markdown

 layout: home
 ---

 Hello!
-My name is Brandon Correa, but you can call me any time 😜 The first thing you need to know about me is that I love math, and take pride in acing Algebra while sleeping through class in high school.
+My name is Brandon Correa and this is my blog site.
+A few things I really enjoy are math, coding and playing music.

-Now that that's out of the way, I also really enjoy coding and playing music.
 When I have free time, it is usually spent doing one of those two things.

 I've recently started exploring different topics like chemistry, hacking, and a little bit of poetry.
 It'd be cool to get into Raspberry PI and robotics